Chicken meat vs Veal - Health impact and Nutrition Comparison

 Introduction

 In recent years, the question of red meat vs. white meat has become more prevalent.
-In this article, we will be looking at veal vs. chicken and comparing their nutritional properties and health impacts.
+Since veal is red meat and chicken is white meat will compare veal vs. chicken meat according to their nutritional differences and health impacts.

 Classification